hungha11/portfolio/README.md

 # MCF_portfolio

-This is the project made by Ha Quoc Hung, which use as a portfolio for internship at Minh Chau Finance
+This is the project made by Ha Quoc Hung, which use as a portfolio for internship.